Estimation of subgraph density in noisy networks: Acknowledgement

 \section{Acknowledgement}

-Chang was supported in part by the Fundamental Research Funds for the Central Universities of China (Grant No.\;JBK171121, JBK1802069), the National Natural Science Foundation of China (Grant No.\;11501462, 11871401), the funds of Fok Ying-Tong Education Foundation for Young Teachers in the Higher Education Institutions of China, and the Center of Statistical Research and the Joint Lab of Data Science and Business Intelligence at SWUFE.
+The authors are grateful to the editor, an associate editor and two referees for their helpful suggestions.
+Chang was supported in part by the Fundamental Research Funds for the Central Universities of China, the National Natural Science Foundation of China (Grant No.\;11871401, 71991472), the funds of Fok Ying-Tong Education Foundation for Young Teachers in the Higher Education Institutions of China, and the Center of Statistical Research and the Joint Lab of Data Science and Business Intelligence at SWUFE.
 Kolaczyk was supported in part by the US Air Force Office of Scientific Research.